'Starlings & Crows'

 Eppy Gibbon Podcast Show with Ian Fairholm 'it's really beautiful stuff'

-Huge Thanks to Katrine, Tom, Melita, Neil, Chris, Ian and mr.K for their support for the new album.
+Huge Thanks to Katrine, Tom, Melita, Neil, Chris, Ian, mr.K and Gayle and Mark for their support for the new album!

 Some lovely reviews of 'Starlings & Crows' album and singles are coming in.
-You can read them in full either by clicking the links or by going to the Press Page on this site.
+Read them in full on the Press Page

 'Remember That Sky', the second single released from 'Starlings & Crows' is shimmering and smoky, with a dark, velvety vocal tracing a melodic line over drifting and evocative lush synths.
 Achingly emotive, it showcases March’s innate talent for creating an atmosphere of intimacy without compromising compositional depth.
 Free Download at Bandcamp